You're reading a sample of this book. Get the full version here.

 Third-party routers

-The wildcard and method-based routing functionality that we’ve been using in the past two chapters is very new to Go — it only became part of the standard library in Go 1.22.
+The wildcard and method-based routing functionality that we’ve been using in the past two chapters is relatively new to Go — it only became part of the standard library in Go 1.22.
 While this is a very welcome addition to the language and a big improvement, you might find that there are still times where the standard library routing functionality doesn’t provide everything that you need.

 For example, the following things are not currently supported: